ofirpress/ofirpress.github.io/about.md

 ### About this blog

-As of December 2017, this blog has been accessed by more than 46,000 people from 159 countries.
+As of November 2018, this site has been accessed by more than 52,000 people from 167 countries.

 ### Contact me